hkramer/wai-tutorials/source/images/decorative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** If the image was used to indicate a thematic break, e.g. a scene change in a story, or a transition to another topic, using the `<hr>` element would be appropriate to notify assistive technology.
+(Not sure if this means I should add an '<hr>' in addition to the image and put a null alt for the image  or use an '<hr>' instead of the image).

 {::nomarkdown}
 <%= notes_end %>